MohammedAlawi/MTMs/README.md

 ## Features
 - Multiple Task in the same time
-- Show all task
+- Show all tasks
-- Create new Task
+- Create new Tasks
-- Show Task output
+- Show Tasks outputs
-- Finish Task
+- Finish Tasks
-- Check for similarity before start
+- Checking for duplication

-## Upcoming features
+## Todo
 - [ ] Windows OS compatibility
 - [ ] Save to DB
 -  Want more?
 [Submit a feature request](https://github.com/MohammedAlawi/MTMs/issues/new)!